 And she determines to remain true to the family she married into.
 To follow her mother-in-law, even if it meant leaving behind her biological family and her culture and her friends and the religion she had grown up with and everything that was familiar to her.

 And so they journey together.
 I'm sure it wasn't an easy journey, two women alone without an air-conditioned vehicle to drive in and a GPS.
 But they put one foot in front of the other and traveled onward.

 And when they finally got to their destination, to where Ruth and Naomi felt sure things would get better, Naomi was reminded of all that she had lost.
 And she became depressed.

-So Ruth woke up every morning to provide for the two of them.
+Though she was surrounded by grief and experiencing a new way of life in a new land and a new culture, Ruth woke up every morning and diligently went to the fields to provide for the two of them.
 She worked harder than the other workers, gleaning wheat.
 She persevered and she maintained a positive attitude and people noticed her character.

 We make a big deal about how Ruth was rewarded for her faithfulness by becoming the great-great grandmother of King David, and it is an awesome and amazing thing for sure.
 But, I don't think she ever got to see that happen in her lifetime.
 I don't think she got to see all of God's work in her life and her situation, how it resulted in her lineage including King David, and then much later, the Messiah.

 And to be honest, I find that encouraging.
 Sure, I want to know what God's plan is for my life and my childrens' lives.
 I want to know exactly how my children having various special needs brings God glory.